-- -As of the Spring census 2021, Debden C of E Primary Academy has 104 children on roll.
+-As of the Spring census 2021, Debden C of E Primary Academy has 104 children on roll.
 This figure has risen from a low of 82 in November 2019.

-Summer this has risen to 108 children. - -19 of the children on roll are in the Ducklings class (Reception) 29 children are in the Minnows class (Year 1 and 2), 29 children are in the Frogs (Year 3 and 4) class and 31 children are in the Kingfishers (Year 5 and 6) class. - -54 of these children (50%) are from military families based on the nearby Carver Barracks.
-There has been a recent increase in the proportion of children attending the school who are from military families (in September 2019, around 35% of children were from military families). - -In the last two years, there has been a dramatic influx of children who have transferred into the school working significantly below the age-related expectations for their own year group.
-They have severe gaps in their basic skills related to oracy, literacy and numeracy, which are hindering their ability to achieve well across all areas of the curriculum. - -At the end of the academic year 2019-20, there were 7 children working far below their age-related curriculum expectations.
+-19 of the children on roll are in the Ducklings class (Reception) 29 children are in the Minnows class (Year 1 and 2) and 28 children are in each of the Frogs (Year 3 and 4) and Kingfishers (Year 5 and 6) classes.

+-52 of these children (50%) are from military families based on the nearby Carver Barracks.
+There has been a recent increase in the proportion of children attending the school who are from military families (in September 2019, around 35% of children were from military families).

+-In the last two years, there has been a dramatic influx of children who have transferred into the school working significantly below the age-related expectations for their own year group.
+They have severe gaps in their basic skills related to oracy, literacy and numeracy, which are hindering their ability to achieve well across all areas of the curriculum.

+-At the end of the academic year 2019-20, there were 7 children working far below their age-related curriculum expectations.
 (JR, PB, JM, SA, LBC, KB, TP).
-4 of these existing children on roll had arrived at the school in the previous academic year. - -Throughout 2020-21, a further 9 children (FJ, JJ, RB, FBM, CobA, ColA, JA, EM and LM) now 10 (TE) have joined the school who have been assessed as working below their age-related curriculum expectations in a number of subjects.
-All have severe gaps in more than one area of oracy, literacy and numeracy. - -12 out of the 17 children are from military families, and for many of these children Debden Primary Academy is their 3rd or 4th primary school.
+4 of these existing children on roll had arrived at the school in the previous academic year.

+-Throughout 2020-21, a further 9 children (FJ, JJ, RB, FBM, CobA, ColA, JA, EM and LM) have joined the school who have been assessed as working below their age-related curriculum expectations in a number of subjects.
+All have severe gaps in more than one area of oracy, literacy and numeracy.

+-12 out of the 16 children are from military families, and for many of these children Debden Primary Academy is their 3rd or 4th primary school.
 We have received little information about their prior progress and attainment.
-A further 3 of the children are from the same family, and are FSM eligible. - -Throughout both 2019-20 and 2020-21, the school's attempts to eradicate these learning gaps have been disrupted by school closures and other related restrictions of the COVID-19 pandemic.
+A further 3 of the children are from the same family, and are FSM eligible.

+-Throughout both 2019-20 and 2020-21, the school's attempts to eradicate these learning gaps have been disrupted by school closures and other related restrictions of the COVID-19 pandemic.
 The attainment gap between these children and some of their peers have been exacerbated.
 The Spring update to our school development plan (and accompanying intervention and learning support action plan) has been updated to reflect the changing nature of our context, detailing the measures that we implementing to address the changing needs of our student cohort.
-By summer, we have implemented a widespread interventions plan in an attempt to support the learning and progress of these children.